top of page

 The Wizards' War

-One of the greatest mysteries that haunts Ernt-nador is called Thuyrôl, who emerged between the First and First Era of Ernt-nador.
-It is not known exactly when he appeared, as there are no records of his deeds anywhere, but one fact is undeniable: he was considered the last of the Naraishm Wizard-witches.
-At least that is how he was recorded by the Supreme Order of Wizards of Yondar.
-Although there are no reliable records regarding his appearance and disappearance, as he was never found, the Wizards know that the name Thuyrôl was associated with Fôrthun-Komôrm and the Dark Wizard, although it is uncertain who he had contact with first.
-The Order of Wizards suspects that it was first with Fôrthun-Komôrm.
-His identity is a mystery, just like his appearance.
-No wizard or man has ever seen him to describe his image.
-Thuyrôl was once seen casting a spell in the Citadel of Khleb-Athûm.
-Unfortunately, the witnesses lost their speech and were never able to communicate.
-Thuyrôl has never been seen again.
+One of the greatest enigmas that haunts Ernt-nador is called Thuyrôl, a figure who emerged between the First and Second Eras of Ernt-nador.
+There are no clear records of when he first appeared, as no written account of his deeds exists.
+However, one undeniable fact remains: he was considered the last of the Sorcerer-Warlocks of Naraishm, at least according to the Supreme Order of the Wizards of Yondar.
+While no reliable accounts of his arrival or departure exist—he was never found—wizards agree on one thing: the name Thuyrôl is linked to Fôrthun-Komôrm and the Black Wizard.
+Exactly who he encountered first remains uncertain, though the Order suspects Fôrthun-Komôrm was his initial contact.
+His identity is shrouded in mystery, as is his appearance.
+No wizard or man has ever laid eyes on him to describe what he looks like.
+It is said that Thuyrôl was once seen casting a spell in the Citadel of Khleb-Athûm.
+Unfortunately, the witnesses lost their ability to speak, rendering them incapable of describing what they saw.
+Thuyrôl has not been seen since.

 WARLOCKS OF UNLKAR

-The Warlocks of Unlkar are perhaps the oldest beings with powers to have set foot in Ernt-nador.
-There are no records of their origin or the time they were discovered or interacted with the realm of men.
-It is only known that they roamed the world at the same time when the Narfanian Witches terrorized Anathurilis, long before they lost one of their eyes.
-Therefore, we can consider that the Warlocks of Unlkar did indeed appear during the Time of Chaos, although they had already been present in Ernt-nador.
+The Warlocks of Unlkar may be the oldest beings with powers to have set foot in Ernt-nador.
+No records exist regarding their origin or the time they were discovered, nor when they first interacted with the realm of men.
+It is only known that they roamed the world at the same time as the Narfanian Witches terrorized Anathurilis, long before losing one of their eyes.
+Thus, it can be considered that the Warlocks of Unlkar truly emerged during the Time of Chaos; however, they were already wandering through Ernt-nador.

 The Wizards' War